cartesi/image-rootfs/README.md

-> :warning: The Cartesi team keeps working internally on the next version of this repository, following its regular development roadmap.
-Whenever there's a new version ready or important fix, these are published to the public source tree as new releases.

 # Cartesi Machine Image RootFS

 The Cartesi Image RootFS is the repository that provides the Docker configuration files to build the `rootfs.ext2` testing filesystem.
 This is used to run a Linux environment on the Cartesi Machine Emulator reference implementation.
 The current image is based on the `cartesi/toolchain` that uses Ubuntu 20.04 and GNU GCC 9.3.0.
 The `rootfs.ext2` is built with Buildroot 2020.05 targeting the RISC-V RV64IMA with ABI LP64 architecture.